PUBLIC SAFETY

 Register for the PAT

-The Criminal Justice Institute has adopted single norm testing of academy applicants.
+The Criminal Justice Institute has adopted the single norm testing of academy applicants.
 This physical testing has been validated by FDLE and the Region XII Training Advisory Board.

 A single norm standard is defined as follows; all persons taking the Physical Agility Test (PAT) must meet the same standards regardless of gender or age.
 These standards require the same level of performance regardless of age and gender (same job = same standard).